 Cooperation is as critical to U.S. interests as it is to Cuba's.
 Cuban waters provide vital spawning and nursery grounds for snapper, grouper and other commercially important reef fish in the United States.
 Cuba is also the major stopover point on migration routes to and from South America for most of the familiar songbirds along the U.S. East Coast.
-Through recent shark tagging research we are also learning how different shark species traverse Atlantic waters traveling between the U.S., Cuba and other countries.
+Through shark tagging research we are also learning how different shark species traverse Atlantic waters, traveling between the U.S., Cuba and other countries.

 "Though the United States and Cuba share many ecological resources, we have different ways of managing them," says EDF attorney Daniel Whittle, co-founder of our Cuba program.
 "Fishing, coastal development and offshore oil and gas exploration in Cuba can have huge impacts on the United States and vice-versa."

 Protecting marine parks together